hybridgroup/gophercon-2023/musicjam/README.md

 ## Controller

-The MIDI Controller is intended to run directly on Arduino to send MIDI commands via serial interface.
+The MIDI Controller is intended to run directly on Arduino to send MIDI commands via the USB interface.

 There are several different kinds of controllers in this folder.

+We also have some "MakeyButton" boards, which make it possible to become part of the circuit in a very literal sense by using your own body and conductive items to control the music.

 ### onenote